msabramo/snakeshell/README.md

 Q. I want POSIX arguments.

 A. Wrong tool.
-There are plenty of Pyhthon command line parsing utilities supporting POSIX.
+There are plenty of Python command line parsing utilities supporting POSIX.
 Try one of them.

 * Argparse/Optparse/Getopt.
 Built into Python.
 Complex.